Who would you become if you didn’t fear using your natural gift to earn living?

-Deep in my heart I knew I could do it.
-I had done such before and my brain longed to dig through millions of evidence posted online on the topic.
-I also wanted to put my argument across and let the world see the picture through this article.
+Deep in my heart I knew I could.
+I had done such before and my brain longed to dig through all the evidence the Web and print could offer on the topic.
+I also wanted to put across my personal opinion as requested by the client for the world to feel, through this article.

 But at the sight of the question, every fiber of my being froze.

 Under the Influence of fear of using natural gifts

 My hands refused to open Upwork mobile App and engage the client on any further needs.
 I didn’t want him to know I was online and had read his message.

 So I planned to do one stupid thing; to answer him the following morning when I hoped he would be sleeping.
 His message had revealed that he was in a different time zone.

 7 hours later I gathered the courage to log on to Upwork and respond to his question.
 I reread his message and begun typing the response.
 But something dared me to investigate the job post further.

 Upwork has an uncanny way of leaking details about the job posted on their board; the approximate number of proposals sent for the job, if the client has begun interviewing any applicants and if anyone has been hired.

 “The client had interviewed two applicants and hired one.
 The job was off the market!”